Convergence of Quantum Lindstedt Series and Semiclassical Renormalization: Quantum renormalization and semiclassical measures

 Then, by Theorem \ref{c:1}, $\mathcal{U}_\hbar(t)^* \Psi_\hbar$ is a normalized sequence in $L^2(\mathbb{T}^d)$ and satisfies

 Then, for any $a \in \mathcal{C}_c^\infty(T^* \mathbb{T}^d)$, we have:

 Finally, using Egorov's Theorem (see for instance \cite[Thm 11.1]{Zw12}), we get

 where $\Phi_t^{-H}$ is the classical flow generated by the Hamiltonian $-H$.
-Defining $\Phi_t := (\Phi_t^{-H})^{-1}$ the claim reduces to \cite[Prop.1]{Ar20} (notice that since here we have defined semiclassical measures as probability measures, then the zero-measure is not one of them).
-Notice finally that \eqref{e:estimate_flow} holds.
+Defining $\Phi_t := (\Phi_t^{-H})^{-1}$ the claim reduces to \cite[Prop.1]{Ar20} (notice that here we have defined semiclassical measures as probability measures).
+Finally, \eqref{e:estimate_flow} holds by the proof of Theorem \ref{t:classic_main_theorem}.